-1008 TTH 6:00PM-8:15PM T.Jow SF-102
+4777 TTH 6:00PM-8:15PM D.Glenn SF-102

-Language development for intermediate limited English speakers; concentration on all language skills-listening, speaking, reading, writing, and grammar-while focusing on everyday life skills.
-Prepares students for ESL 245 and other Level 4 courses.
-(Third in a series of four courses.)
-Not open for credit to students with credit in ESL 520.
+Language development for high-beginning limited English speakers; concentration on all language skills: listening, speaking, reading, writing, and grammar.
+This is the third course in a series of six.
+Prepares students for ESL 245 and ESL level 4 courses.
+Prerequisite: Completion of ESL 225 or ESL 525 with a grade of "C" or better or by placement exam.

-7460 MW 6:00PM-8:15PM L.Talley SF-106
+6:00PM-8:15PM T.JowSF-103 4779 TTH

-Language development for intermediate limited English speakers.
-Concentration on all language skills-listening, speaking, reading, writing, and grammar; preparation to continue college course work.
-(Last in a series of four courses.)
+Language development for low-intermediate limited English speakers.
+Concentration on all language skills: listening, speaking, reading, writing, and grammar.
+This is the fourth course in a series of six leading to a certificate of completion in English at the low-intermediate level.
+Prerequisite: Completion with a C or better in: ESL 235 or ESL 535.
+Or by placement exam.

-1281 TTH 6:00PM-8:15PM LA-Staff SF-103
+6:00PM-8:15PM ESL-Staff SF-205 4783 TTH